teehee08/Crop-Recommender-System/README.md

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which aims to recommend the most suitable crop to grow given a set of environmental conditions.
 For detailed walkthrough, please view the source code in order from:

 1. Data Preparation
-2. Data Visualization/Exploratory Data Analysis
+2. Exploratory Data Analysis (EDA) with ML
-3. XXX

 ## Contributors